Pro Tips for Planning a School Carnival

 Finally, in recent years, we switched to using high school and middle school students to volunteer for the majority of roles at our school carnival.
 It was a HUGE success!
 The students earned volunteer hours for National Honor Society, Boy Scouts, and other organizations.
 These students are so much fun to have at the event, and you can make it fun for them by letting them pair up with a friend and providing snacks or drinks.

-Get Creative: Rides, Games & Food
+Get Creative with your School Carnival Rentals: Rides, Games & Food

 This is where the fun really starts!
 Planning the myriad of excitement for the day can be overwhelming, but just focus on a few mainstays to get started or decide on a theme.
 A classic carnival might include a rock climbing wall, a spinning tea cups ride, and a bounce house.
 Themes can really help narrow down the choices that otherwise seem unlimited.

 For instance, an elementary school in our district planned what they called the School Jam, with the primary entertainment being local musicians and even student performers who take lessons at a nearby studio.
-So, their rentals followed the theme.
+So, the rentals followed the theme.
 We started with a stage rental, audio equipment and tent.
-This year, however, the school wanted to move the event from it’s traditional spring date, to a date in October, so we are going with a new fall theme and providing a petting zoo and a trackless train ride.
+This year, however, the school wanted to move the event from its traditional spring date, to a date in October, so we are going with a new fall theme and providing a petting zoo and a trackless train ride.
 Another school we coordinate rentals for does a School Olympics theme, so most of the rentals are inflatables like obstacle courses, an inflatable jousting ring, and a euro bungee trampoline.
 Others do a western theme, starting with a mechanical bull.

 It really is easiest to start with the theme, select the big rides and then start to fill out with other games and activities.
 Smaller carnival game rentals can include classics like ring toss, skeeball, basketball shot or a dunk tank.
 And activities like face painting, balloon animals, and sand art are always a hit.
 Utilize those student volunteers for manning these smaller games and activities, and you can really free up your budget for those bigger ticket rentals!
+Check out our Top 5 Rentals for School Carnivals for more ideas on what to rent.

 The best solution we have seen for food is to bring in food trucks, if they are available in your area.
 They should be permitted and approved to handle food by your local regulators and will often donate a portion of the day’s sales back to the school.
 For a 500 person event, we typically see 2-3 options in food trucks and maybe 1-2 dessert vendors.
 Popular options include burgers, hotdogs, pizza, and barbecue along with cotton candy, ice cream or snow cones!
 If you want to provide your own concessions, we have a bunch of concessions rentals available, just be sure to check on local regulations regarding food handling to be sure you follow all mandatory guidelines!
+Get more ideas for concessions rentals on our blog: Most Popular Concessions Rentals.

 Get Started: Calendar, Reserve & Order